alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/40-tithe-or-christian-stewardship/40-tithe-or-christian-stewardship.md

 _1 Tim.
 5:18_ — The laborer is vvorthy of his hire.

-_Prov.11:24,25_ — The heart which freely gives will be constantly blessed with more by our Lord.
+_Prov.
+11:24,25_ — The heart which freely gives will be constantly blessed with more by our Lord.

-_Deut.14:22_ — God's counsel for Christian finance "Thou shalt truly tithe" applies today as in the days of ancient Israel.
+_Deut.
+14:22_ — God's counsel for Christian finance "Thou shalt truly tithe" applies today as in the days of ancient Israel.

-_Jn.13:17_ — If you know these things, happy are you if you do them.
+_Jn.
+13:17_ — If you know these things, happy are you if you do them.